Pinkenba: History

 Bulwer Island Oil Refinery commenced with a major land reclamation project on Bulwer Island in the Brisbane River, which was then a tidal mangrove swamp.
 Over 2000000 m3 of material was dredged from the bed of Brisbane River to connect the island with the northern bank of the river and to create a 90 ha site raised to 2 m above the high tide level.
 During its operation, it was the largest oil refinery in Queensland.
 It was decommissioned in 2015 and now operates as an import terminal.

 In 1975, Myrtletown (then an independent suburb) was downgraded to a neighbourhood within Pinkenba.
 Myrtletown was historically known as a residential and farming locality, though maritime and industrial facilities have developed in recent decades.

 As of March 2020, two cruise ship wharves for Brisbane are located there, with differing facilities.
 Portside Wharf at Hamilton was completed in 2006 and is an international-standard facility for cruise liners, offering restaurants, coffee shops, gift shops, and other facilities.
 However, due to the height restrictions of the Gateway Bridge, and length restriction of 270 m that far upstream, larger cruise liners must dock further down the river at the more industrial multi-user terminal at the Port of Brisbane.
 In late 2020, the new Brisbane International Cruise Terminal was scheduled to open on the northern bank of the Brisbane River at Myrtletown, opposite the port, but its opening was delayed because of shut-down of the cruise industry due to the COVID-19 pandemic.
 The new cruise terminal is located at Luggage Point next to the Luggage Point sewage treatment plant (which has been renamed the Luggage Point Resource Recovery Centre).
 The new terminal will be able to accommodate the largest cruise vessels in the world.
 It will be operated by the port but will not be part of the suburb of Port of Brisbane (which is on the southern bank of the river).

+During the COVID-19 pandemic, the Centre for National Resilience Brisbane (a quarantine facility) was constructed in Pinkenba on land owned by the Department of Defence at the site of the Damascus Barracks.
+The facility opened on 25 August 2022, but was never used to isolate COVID-19 patients.
+In April 2024, the facility was handed over to the Australian Federal Police, who intend to convert it to a police training facility, having never been used as a quarantine facility.